 -

-Medicare Advantage Coverage of Foot Orthotics
+Medicare Advantage Coverage of Foot Orthoticsposted in Compliance and reimbursement pearls

 A recent question to an online forum posed this question: Does Medicare Advantage provide coverage for foot orthotics without the shoe being attached to a leg brace?
 A new patient insists that the...